A-Evan-S/a-evan-s.github.io/site/pages/posts/monospaced_justified.md

 It might not be as true to the aim of having uniform gap widths, but just looking visually I couldn't tell which lines were uneven (out of the 6 justified lines, half are non-uniform in their spacing[^answer]).

 While this algorithm worked fine for fonts with simple whitespace size ratios, it blows up for fonts like Cascadia Mono or Lucida Console with their more complex ratios as seen in the earlier table.
-I did find an alternative apporach, though I haven't been able to prove to myself that it's guaranteed to produce the same result in general.
+I first tried to cap the feasible gaps to the 100 closest to the ideal gap size,  $\frac{\text{number of spaces}}{\text{number of gaps}}$.
+This is highly likely to get us the optimal solution, and did reduce the search space, but still failed on certain inputs with certain fonts.
+I did find an alternative approach, though I haven't been able to prove to myself that it's guaranteed to produce the same result in general.
 In all the cases I found running the above solution, the resulting lines only ever used two different gap-sizes.
 Adding this as a constraint drastically reduces the search space, and is what is implemented in the tool below.

 ## Try It Out